pinskylab/Clownfish_persistence/README.md

 * *Site_widths_and_distances.R*: finds the width of each site, the distance between sites, and the distance from each site to the northern and southern edges of the sampling area
 * *TimeSeriesPersistence*: estimates abundance of females at each site through time, fits a mixed-effects model to assess population trend over sampling time period
 * *Growth_analysis*: estimates parameters for a von-Bertalanffy growth curve using marked fish captured approximately one year apart
+* *Clownfish_encounters*: makes encounter histories for all fish marked, fills in missing sizes by projecting using growth curve (and adding mean size or 0 for years pre-capture)
 * NEED TO INSERT INFO ABOUT MARK-RECAP SURVIVAL SCRIPT AND GROWTH SCRIPT HERE!
 * Metrics_with_uncertainty: estimates the persistence metrics, including best estimates and distributions with uncertainty.
 Makes plots.